shashikira02/Companies-Directory-Frontend-Development/README.md

 ## Features

 - **Filter Section**
-  Multiple filters allow users to narrow down company listings.
+  Multiple filters to allow users to narrow down company listings.
 A "Clear all filters" button resets all selections.

 - **Toggle View**
   Users can switch between card layout and table layout for viewing companies.